 Old World climbing fern is a fern with climbing fronds.
 Dense growth of the plant can also be a fire hazard, enabling small ground fires to reach into tree canopies.

 The Conservancy has mobilized and leads a Florida partnership that addresses a most serious problem: the northward spread of Old World climbing fern (Lygodium microphyllum.)
 Central Florida Lygodium Strategy (CFLS) is “drawing a line on the vine” across central Florida, from the Gulf Coast to the Atlantic Ocean.
-See a map of known infestations of Old World climbing fern and the work being done to stop its spread.

 What’s so Bad About Old World Climbing Fern?